 When elimination is not possible, engineering controls are the next best choice in protecting yourself from injury.
 Some engineering controls that could protect you from line of fire incidents include physical barriers, guarding around moving parts, and toe boards on elevated work platforms to prevent objects from falling to the area below.
 There are many other possible engineering controls that could be used depending on the specific hazard.

 Total elimination of hazards is not always possible and engineering controls may not be feasible or they can fail.
 Because of this reality, it is important to decrease your chance of being a victim of line of fire injuries by not putting yourself in harm’s way in the first place.
 Understand the work tasks that are going on around you and the associated hazards.
 Ask yourself what is the worst that can happen or what will happen if a certain safeguard fails.
 Recognize the hazards of your work and act accordingly.

 - What are some examples of line of fire hazards here at our site?

 Line of Fire PowerPoint Presentation

 Are you looking for a line of fire safety presentation for a longer safety meeting or safety training?
 We have recently added a PowerPoint presentation to our member’s area.
 The 15 slide presentation covers what the line of fire is, three major categories of line of fire incidents, examples of each category with pictures, as well as walking through the hierarchy of controls to mitigate the hazards that cause these injuries.

 The presentation is ready to go and use, but there are also extra slides and guidance to be able to tailor it to your facility to make it more impactful for your audience.
 Save time and money by buying our presentation and avoid having to create a presentation from scratch!

 Click here to become a member!
-With your membership you get almost 70 more safety talks, Spanish versions of safety talks, access to our forum, courses, our eBook, and a few other PowerPoints!
+With your membership you get over 90 more safety talks, Spanish versions of safety talks, access to our forum, courses, our eBook, and a few other PowerPoints!